HakkanR/DMD2TUR/README.md

 # DMD2TUR

 DMD2TUR is an Arduino library works with DMD2 Library.
-It brings you to write turkish letters freely.
+It brings you to write turkish letters freely on P10 Led Panel.

 **This library is not the library can drive dot matix displays (e.g.p10) itself.
 It has a dependecy on DMD2 library can be found this link->** [DMD2 library](http://github.com/freetronics/DMD2)